stoolball-england/stoolball-org-uk/Documentation/DataModel.md

 A `Player` is therefore represented by one or more `PlayerIdentities`, so that we can manage the different names and teams but also recognise which ones belong to the same person.

 `PlayerIdentities` are created automatically from scorecards entered for `Matches`.

-Each `Team` also has four special `PlayerIdentities` representing no-balls, wides, byes and bonus runs.

 ## PlayerInnings, Overs and MatchAwards